-SADIE takes a crystal ball from her shopping bag, rubs it and makes spooky sounds.
+(SADIE takes a crystal ball from her shopping bag, rubs it and Sings 5.)

 Oooh, oooh, not only am I a delegate, I'm a fortuneteller, too.

-Oooh, I can feel it coming on, I'm getting a heartburn, I'm only kidding, I'm only kidding.
-When the moon is full and the stars are in Orion, only then can I predict the future, maybe.
-Sometimes I'm right and sometimes, 'nu,' not everybody's perfect all the time.
+I can feel it coming on, I'm getting a heartburn, I'm kidding, 'nu'?
+Oooh, oooh, so how's by you?
+When the moon is full and the stars are in Orion, only I can predict the future, maybe.
+Sometimes I'm right and sometimes 'nu', not everybody's perfect all the time, ask me, Sadie the bag lady.

-WASHINGTON That proves it man, that proves it.
+That proves it man that proves it.

-CARL That proves nothing, 'dum kupp.'
+That proves nothing, 'dum koppf.'

-Oh yeah, didn't she say something about the stars in (Shows newspaper.)
-Orion and here, look at this add, don't it say something about the stars in Orion?
+Oh yeah, didn't she say something about the stars in Orion and here, look at this (Shows newspaper.)

+ad, don't it say something about the stars in Orion?

-ALL look at newspaper.
+(ALL look at newspaper.)

-It says it right here; "Trust no one that is not spiritual, and may Orion be with you, which is a constellation of stars.
+It says it right here; "Trust no one that is not spiritual, and may Orion be with you," which is a constellation of stars.
 Sadie just said something about Orion, didn't she?

-SADIE rubs crystal ball and makes spooky sounds.
+(SADIE rubs crystal ball and makes spooky sounds and sings 5.)

-Oooh, oooh, I can hear it all now.
-Better I can hear it, because my eyesight isn't that good anymore.
+Oooh, oooh, I can hear it all now, I'm telling you.

+Better I can hear it because my eyesight isn't good anymore, 'nu,' so how's by you?

-Because of the stories you told, and don't worry I'm not selling them to the Enquirer, I predict that you're all going to get a cashiers check for \$5,000 in a couple of weeks, that's if the mail is on time and if I was you, I'd make sure you all gave me your addresses and make it snappy.
+Because the stories you told, don't worry I'm not selling them to the Enquirer, Oooh, oooh.

+I predict you're all going to get a cashiers check for \$5,000 in a couple of weeks,

+That's if the mail is on time and if I was you, I'd make sure you all gave me your addresses, that's what I would do, Oooh, oooh,.

-ALL hurriedly write on paper.
+(ALL hurriedly write on paper.)

-CUT: Central Park - One month later.
-10 WASHINGTON approaches SADIE, who is rubbing her crystal ball, making eerie sounds and sitting on bench.
+One month later.
+Central Park.
+WASHINGTON approaches SADIE, who is rubbing her crystal ball, making eerie sounds and sitting on bench.

 Washington, my favorite President, I knew you were coming.

-WASHINGTON I know, 'cause my favorite delegate got the crystal ball, don'tcha?
+I know, 'cause my favorite delegate got the crystal ball, don'tcha?

-SADIE They say you can always count on your president.
+They say you can always count on your president.

-WASHINGTON Would the president disappoint his favorite fortuneteller?
+Would the president disappoint his favorite fortuneteller?

-SADIE 'Nu', was I right Georgie, did you get the check for \$5,000?
+'Nu', was I right Georgie, did you get the check for \$5,000?

-WASHINGTON Cashed the sucker last week, Mama.
+Cashed the sucker last week, Mama.